|

 about anything.
 One client's subself chose the image of "a pile of black dirt."

 Another used "a pack of ferrets."
-Subselves can change their images

 as they feel more trusting, or use alternating images, depending on how they feel.

-Your parts are probably brain-regions,
+Your subselves are probably brain-regions,

 not the inner images they present